ThePerfectUnion/CountryConstitution/README.md

 # CountryConstitution
-New public repository to work with political thought leaders to architect a new better country constitution
+New public repository to work with political thought leaders to draft a new better country constitution